-The University of Massachusetts Medical School and Commonwealth Medicine has completed a review by a qualified third-party auditor of our Security and Availability Trust Principles aligned with the American Institute of Certified Public Accountants.
+UMass Chan Medical School (UMass) and Commonwealth Medicine has completed a review by a qualified third-party auditor of our Security and Availability Trust Principles aligned with the American Institute of Certified Public Accountants.
 We have obtained a SOC 2, Type 2 report which demonstrates the suitability of the design and operating effectiveness of our control environment.
 Please contact us to receive a copy of the report or to learn more.

 Protecting Client Data

-Commonwealth Medicine, as part of the UMass Medical School (UMass), is a state entity, a research facility, and a supporting health care consulting and operations organization.
+Commonwealth Medicine, as part of UMass, is a state entity, a research facility, and a supporting health care consulting and operations organization.
 This complexity subjects our organization to many federal and state privacy, security and compliance rules and regulations relating to these activities.

 In the course of our work, UMass receives from or collects on behalf of its clients, personal information and protected health information.
 The privilege of working with and storing this data is accompanied by significant obligations to protect individuals’ privacy and ensure data security.
 Born from a deep commitment to provide quality services while complying with these laws, UMass has a dedicated unit, the Office of Management, to assist in: